 The double wiggles are W-bosons (with V-A coupling) and the normal wiggles are photons.
-Try to work out this trace in 4 dimensions.
+Try to work out this trace in 4 dimensions (forget about the denominators).

 Hint: use γ_7 .
 Assume that photons do not change the mass of a particle, but W-bosons do.
 If you use also other systems, try this also on the other systems and explain the differences.